salesforce/lwc/packages/babel-plugin-transform-raptor-class/README.md

 * Raptor component class sugar syntax:
     * Check for misspelled lifecycle hooks.
     * Import and inject `render` from a collocated template if a component class doesn't already implement a `render` method.
+* Optimization:
+    * If the compiler inject the default template a component, it will also wire the template style to the component.
 * [babel-plugin-transform-class-properties](https://github.com/babel/babel/blob/7.0/packages/babel-plugin-transform-class-properties)